 • moisturizers

-There is no evidence that these remedies are consistently useful, but some may provide relief, depending on the cause of symptoms.
+There is no evidence that these remedies are consistently useful, but some may provide relief, depending on the cause of the symptoms.
 In the event of any changes to the nipple, seek proper diagnosis and medical treatment.

 If symptoms occur after exercising, a person can apply a topical barrier product designed for athletes to the skin.
-Do so before the next workout, to reduce friction.
+Do so before the next workout to reduce friction.

-If symptoms follow the use of a new skincare product, including shampoo, stop using the product and see if the symptoms resolve.
+If symptoms follow the use of a new skin care product, including shampoo, stop using the product and see if the symptoms resolve.

 While pain and other symptoms in the nipple can be uncomfortable, they rarely signal cancer.